TITLE 19 NATURAL RESOURCES AND WILDLIFE

-(2) No placement of feed or bait shall be allowed until the park license has been completely issued and the gates to park closed.
+(2) no placement of feed or bait shall be allowed until the park license has been completely issued and the gates to park closed; and

-(2) List and describe all screens and/or other appliances that prevent ingress and egress of fish into and out the bodies of water.
+(2) list and describe all screens or other appliances that prevent ingress and egress of fish into and out the bodies of water; and

-F. Animal escapes: Every owner or his designee shall immediately notify the department of any animal(s) that escapes from a park or lake.
-It shall be reported when, where, how many and what kind and if possible, sex of escaped animals.
-Any owner or designee shall immediately attempt to recapture escaped animals after the department has been notified and make every reasonable effort to capture escaped animals and return them to their facility.
+F. Animal escapes: every owner or his designee shall immediately notify the department of any escapes from a park or lake.
+Species and all identification data shall be reported with time, location, number or quantity, and sex of escaped animals.
+Owner or designee shall immediately attempt to recapture escaped animals and make every reasonable effort to return the animals to their facility.

-G. Park and lake closure or termination: Any park or lake failing to renew by May 1 or each license year will be considered as failing to properly renew and subject its license to revocation according to 19.31.2 NMAC if this should be necessary.
-Any park, enclosure or lake maintained after May 1st without a license shall be considered in violation of 17-4-9 NMAC this section.
+G. Park and lake closure or termination: any park or lake failing to renew by May 1 of each license year will be considered as failing to properly renew and subject its license to revocation according to 19.31.2 NMAC if this should be necessary.
+Any park, enclosure or lake maintained after May 1 without a license shall be considered in violation of 17-4-9 NMSA 1978.
 No animal shall be released into the wild, but held until certified with disease free status by that testing required by the director.
 Nothing in this section shall prevent the owner from legally disposing of his property provided that the number of game animals or fish shall not be lessened by disposition from his or her initial application survey or information filed with the department.
 However disposition must occur immediately as required by all applicable laws.

 (a) park or lake name and license number;

-(c) kind, number and sex of game animals included in disposition or sale, or if fish, the approximate weight and number.
+(c) species, quantity, sex and identification data of game animals included in disposition or sale; or, if fish, the approximate weight and number;

-(2) Each owner shall submit a year-end report to the director by May 1st and state the following: total kind, number and sex of game animals disposed or sold, or if fish, the approximate weight and number for the previous license year.
+(2) each owner shall submit a year-end report to the director by May 1 and state the following: species, quantity, sex, and identification data of game animals disposed, sold, or removed in any way; or, if fish, the approximate weight and number for the previous license year;

-(4) Final disposition if known, shall be documented of every class a park or lake animal.
+(4) final disposition, if known, shall be documented of every class A park or lake animal; and

-I. Existing parks: Parks permitted prior to August 23, 2001 of this regulation will have five (5) years to bring their park into compliance with this regulation.
-However, all possession conditions and health certification are mandatory and must begin immediately, even for existing class A parks and lakes.
+I. Existing parks: parks and lakes permitted prior to January 1, 2014 of this regulation will have five (5) years to bring their facility into compliance with this regulation.
+However, all possession conditions and health certification requirements are mandatory and must begin immediately, even for existing class A parks and lakes.